Sybil Vera Grenfell1

 Lt.-Col. George Patrick Campbell-Preston1

-Lt.-Col. George Patrick Campbell-Preston was the son of Colonel Robert William Pigott Clarke Campbell-Preston of Ardchattan.
-He married Frances Olivia Grenfell, daughter of Lt.-Col. Arthur Morton Grenfell and Hilda Margaret Lyttelton, on 2 December 1938.1 He died on 14 March 1960.
+Lt.-Col. George Patrick Campbell-Preston was born on 12 March 1911.2,3 He was the son of Colonel Robert William Pigott Clarke Campbell-Preston of Ardchattan and Mary Augusta Margaret Nicol Thorne.2 He married Frances Olivia Grenfell, daughter of Lt.-Col. Arthur Morton Grenfell and Hilda Margaret Lyttelton, on 2 December 1938.1 He died on 14 March 1960 at age 49.3

-He was Deputy Lieutenant (D.L.).2 He lived Connel.2 Lt.-Col. George Patrick Campbell-Preston usually went by his middle name of Patrick.1 He gained the rank of Lieutenant-Colonel in the service of the Black Watch.1 He was invested as a Member, Order of the British Empire (M.B.E.).1
+He lived Connel.4 Lt.-Col. George Patrick Campbell-Preston usually went by his middle name of Patrick.1 He was Deputy Lieutenant (D.L.)4 He gained the rank of Lieutenant-Colonel in the Black Watch.1 He was appointed Member, Order of the British Empire (M.B.E.)1

 Citations